szu-niuma/Visual-RFT/README.md

 ## Evaluation
 We conducted extensive experiments on various visual perception tasks, including **fine-grained image classification**, **open vocabulary object detection**, **few-shot object detection**, and **reasoning grounding**. **ViRFT** achieves remarkable performance improvements across these tasks with minimal data and computational cost, significantly surpassing supervised fine-tuning baselines.

+> We provide a step-by-step tutorial for using the evaluation code.
+If you encounter any issues, feel free to open an issue.

 ### COCO Evaluation
 You can use the files in the ```coco_evaluation``` directory for model inference and obtain evaluation results.
 Our code supports multi-GPU evaluation, and it requires at least two GPUs.